Peter A. Cohen

 Chief Financial Officer

-Mr. Lasota serves as Chief Financial Officer of Cowen Group.
-Mr. Lasota was appointed Chief Financial Officer in November 2009.
-Following the consummation of the Transactions, Mr. Lasota was the Chief Financial Officer of Ramius LLC and a Managing Director of the Company.
-Mr. Lasota began working at RCG in November 2004 as the Director of Tax and was appointed Chief Financial Officer in May 2007.
+Mr. Lasota serves as Chief Financial Officer of Cowen Group, Inc. Mr. Lasota was appointed Chief Financial Officer in November 2009.
+Prior to the consummation of the transactions that formed Cowen Group, Inc. in 2009, Mr. Lasota was a Managing Director and Chief Financial Officer of Ramius LLC.
+Mr. Lasota joined the firm in November 2004 as the Director of Tax and was appointed Chief Financial Officer in May 2007.

-Prior to joining RCG, Mr. Lasota was a Senior Manager at PricewaterhouseCoopers LLP.
-Mr. Lasota has been working in the accounting industry for over twenty years and is a Certified Public Accountant.
+Prior to joining Ramius LLC, Mr. Lasota was a Senior Manager at PricewaterhouseCoopers LLP.

 Mr. Littman received a B.A., cum laude, in Public Policy and Economics from Duke University in 1994 and a J.D. from New York University School of Law in 1997.